 Ayutthaya – Thailand’s Ancient Capital

 I visited Ayutthaya twice with a gap of 16 years.
 Nothing much had changed in the city – its ruins stand with grace even in their fallen form.
 The charm of the city kept me asking for more.
 Wish, I will go back one day to explore it in detail.
-To know it intimately, till then, this is what I gathered in my 2 visits.
+To know it intimately, until then, this is what I gathered in my 2 visits.

 Ayutthaya & Hinduism

-Ayutthaya is also associated with Ramakien or the Thai version of Hindu epic Ramayana – literally the story of Lord Rama.
+It is also associated with Ramakien or the Thai version of Hindu epic Ramayana – literally the story of Lord Rama.

 However, there are not many signs of Rama here now, what you see is mostly Buddhist remains.
 The city is full of Buddha statues and pagodas dedicated to him.
 But then Buddha is considered to be the 9th avatar of Vishnu, so it all seems to fit in the etymology of Ayutthaya.